IEEEBerkeley/decal-websites/README.md

 **My DeCal's website looks too wide**

 This is due to *page-yourdecalname.hbs* inheriting an old version of the theme.
 You can edit decalDefault.hbs to set the page width.
+You can also replace the old *page-yourdecalname.hbs* and decalDefault.hbs with the one in this repo.

 **If all else fails**